Kerala Nattilam Pengaludane: Reception

 A critic from The Times of India wrote that "Although the film has just a wafer-thin plot and logic takes a severe beating at quite a few places, Kumaran's victory lies in the fact that the film doesn't leave you bored, annoyed or frustrated at any given point".
 Malini Mannath of The New Indian Express opined that "Kerala Nattilam... at most times makes it seem like a TV serial".
-A critic from Behindwoods opined that "An interesting theme that could have been more engaging".
 A critic from Maalaimalar called the film "beautiful".